 Appearance and Grooming

-Being a small dog in the toy group, the Coton de Tulear weighs between 12 to 15 pounds and stands at 25 to 30 centimetres.
-Its distinct long and cotton-like fluffy coat is the obvious reason for its French name, Coton.
-The Coton de Tulear has soft hair (not fur) comparable to a cotton ball, distinguished black nose, large and round expressive eyes, and a short face.
-It closely resembles the Bichon Frise and Maltese.
+Being a small dog in the Toy Group, the Coton de Tulear weighs 12–15 pounds and stands 25–30 centimetres.
+Its distinctly long and cotton-like fluffy coat is the obvious reason for its French name, Coton.
+The Coton de Tulear has soft hair (not fur) that is comparable to a cotton ball, a distinguished black nose, large and round expressive eyes, and a short face.
+It closely resembles the bichon frise and Maltese.

-To further emphasise its distinguishing feature, the Coton de Tulear has a coat that is thick and soft and described to be of fluffy and cottony texture.
-The coat comes in three accepted colours such as white, black and white, and tricolour.
-Coats may have a few shadings from light grey to red-roan on the ears.
-Cotons shed minimally and are highly recommended for people with allergies as its soft and cotton-like fur is hypoallergenic.
+To further emphasise its distinguishing feature, the Coton de Tulear has a coat that is thick and soft and is described to be of fluffy and cottony in texture.
+The coat comes in three accepted colours: white, black and white, and tricolour.
+The coat may have a few shadings, from light grey to red roan on the ears.
+The Coton sheds minimally and is highly recommended for people with allergies as its soft and cotton-like fur is hypoallergenic.
 Make sure to remove matted hair through daily brushing and combing.
-The challenge in grooming a Coton de Tulear comes with its its doggie smell, which can be removed with a proper bath and grooming.
+The challenge in grooming a Coton de Tulear comes with its doggie smell, which can be removed with a proper bath and grooming.
 You may bathe a Coton weekly or every two weeks, depending on how dirty and smelly it gets.